Blazify/blazex/README.md

 $ echo '{ "path": "cz-conventional-changelog" }' > ~/.czrc
 ```

-For commiting use the command `cz`
+For commiting use the command `cz`.
+But make sure to use `git add .` before that too.

 ## Project Tree